Apodini/Apodini/Documentation/PropertyWrapper/Parameter.md

 # `@Parameter`

 The `@Parameter` property wrapper can be used to express input in different ways:
-* **Request Content**: Parameters can be part of the requests send to the web service such as the HTTP body or request content of an other protocol.
+* **Request Content**: Parameters can be part of the requests sent to the web service such as the HTTP body or request content of an other protocol.
 * **Lightweight Parameter**: Some middleware types and protocols can expose parameters as lightweight parameters that can be part of a URI path such as query parameterst found in the URI of RESTful and OpenAPI based web APIs.
 * **Path Parameters**: Parameters can also be used to define the endpoint such as the URI path of the middleware types and protocols that support URI based multiplexing of requests.

-The internal name of the `@Parameter` and can be different to the external representation of the component by passing a string to the `@Parameter` wrapper and is the first argument that can be optionally passed into the `@Parameter` property wrapper.
+The internal name of the `@Parameter` and can be different to the external representation of the component by passing a string into the `@Parameter` property wrapper as first - optional - argument.
 ```swift
 struct ExampleComponent: Component {
     @Parameter var name: String